Five Star Resorts in Maldives

 How far is Hanifaru bay from Amilla Maldives?

 Hanifaru Bay is 15 mins away on a speedboat approximately 8 kilometres from Amilla Maldives Resort and Residences.

 What are some of the wellness offerings at Amilla Maldives?

 Discover a holistic approach to wellness, tailored to your lifestyle.
-Our pioneering Wellness Your Way concept combines traditional spa, yoga, massage and meditation with nutritious cuisine.
+Our pioneering Wellness Your Way concept combines traditional spa, yoga, massage, and meditation with nutritious cuisine.
 Visiting practitioners offer martial arts and personal training sessions.
 Javvu Spa conjures up special treatments incorporating traditional Maldivian herbal medicine (‘Dhivehi Beys’).
-Complemented by customisable menus catering to vegan, keto, paelo, low carb, low lectin, gluten-free and dairy-free lifestyles.
+Complemented by customisable menus catering to vegan, keto, paleo, low carb, low lectin, gluten-free and dairy-free lifestyles.

 What meal plans does Amilla have?

 Amilla Maldives offers a stress-free holiday with our specially-designed meal plan options including our Dine Around Inclusive package, which provides you the best value and optimum peace of mind during your stay including Breakfast, Lunch, Dinner, along with selected Drinks and Excursions.
 Click here for more details